hideyukiinada/transfer-learning/label_image.md

 * tf.import_graph_def(graph_def) restores nodes to the default graph so in this code, they are setting the graph object to the default graph before calling tf.import_graph_def.

-Nodes that are restored will have the prefix "import/" in their name.
+Restored nodes will have the prefix "import/" in their name.
 You need to specify this when you refer to them.

 graph_def.ParseFromString(f.read()) may look like this is a text operation, but it's not.
 This is for binary.
 [A TensorFlow documentation page](https://www.tensorflow.org/guide/extend/model_files) also mentions this.